d8ahazard/Phlex/readme.md

 You're in luck!

-In addition to being able to host Flex TV yourself, I've taken the liberty of setting up a version over at https://app.phlexchat.com for anybody who doesn't want to host it themselves.
-The version over there is the exact same code base you see here, so if you're wondering what's being done with your info - you can examine the code for yourself.
+In addition to being able to host Flex TV yourself, I've taken the liberty of setting up a version over at https://app.phlexchat.com for anybody who doesn't feel like becoming a webserver admin in order to live in the FUTURE.
+The version over there is the exact same code base you see here, so if you're wondering what's being done with your info - feel free to examine the code for yourself.

 ## CHROMECAST PLUGIN